tatianegercina/FinTech/01-Lesson-Plans/16-Project-2/1/LessonPlan.md

 #### Overview

-In this week, students will begin work on their second project of the boot camp: FinTech Machine Learning.
+This week, students will begin work on their second project of the boot camp: FinTech Machine Learning.

 #### Instructor Notes